Bay Area Eating Disorder Program

 Tracking Progress in Treatment

-We provide progress updates to clients and families every 4 weeks, so you know how treatment is going.
-At the 4-week mark, we review your progress to see if treatment goals are being met and adjust the plan if needed.
+We provide progress updates to families every 4 weeks, so you know how treatment is going.
+At the 4-week mark, we review progress to see if treatment goals are being met and adjust the plan if needed.
 At 8 weeks, we will complete another progress review and discuss next steps together, including recommendations for ongoing care after the program if needed.

 Take the First Step Towards Recovery